mindyng/analytics-readings/README.md

 Definition of the Analytics Engineer: [The Analytics Engineer](https://www.locallyoptimistic.com/post/analytics-engineer/).

+#####
+# Start with the business question.
+Analytics Engineers supply the data in order to answer business questions as well as responsible for dashboarding as well.
+Looker is part of the modern data stack.
+Looker Community is where busines intelligence folks post/comment, etc. If this is where they hang, then this is where they will talk about their standard [metrics of interest](https://community.looker.com/lookml-5/analytics-block-customer-retention-and-lifetime-value-survival-style-5780) and what they report.

 ### SQL
 SQL has a lot of tips and tricks that take time to know.